 - Florescent tape is cheap, light, and is invaluable for marking your position.
 Grab some and take it with you.

 - An umpire’s whistle is also a great tool to have close at hand.
 A few hours of yelling will make short work of your voice and you may need to be heard from some distance away.
 Three whistle blasts is a recognized distress signal and this cheap little piece of equipment could help emergency services locate you from some distance.

-- A brightly coloured blanket or groundsheet.
-If you are caught out, a highly coloured blanket spread out can be visible from the air.
+- A brightly colored blanket or groundsheet.
+If you are caught out, a highly colored blanket spread out can be visible from the air.

 Keep track of the time

 Wear a wrist watch and be familiar with the current time of sunset.
 In some places there is little if any twilight and hikers are caught out too late.
 Knowing the seasons and how long the day will be, is very important.

 Ok.
 So you’ve set out, now what precautions should you take?